LSSTDESC/WeakLensingDeblending/docs/output.rst

 grp_id   int64   Group identifier (db_id of group member with largest snr_grp)
-grp_size int16   Number of sources in this group (equal to 1 for isolated sources) grp_rank int16   Rank position of this source in its group based on decreasing snr_iso visible  bool8   Is this source's centroid within the simulated image bounds?
+grp_size int16   Number of sources in this group (equal to 1 for isolated sources) grp_rank int16   Rank position of this source in its group based on decreasing snr_iso visible  int16   Is this source's centroid within (1) our outside (0) the simulated image bounds?
 -------- ------- ------------------------------------------------------------------------------------
 **Stamp Bounding Box**
 -----------------------------------------------------------------------------------------------------